0wooc/Wildfire-spread-and-suppression-framework/README.md

 A cell-based wildfire simulator for exploring fire spread and suppression strategies.

 I wanted to build something that would help people understand how wildfires spread, why suppression is difficult, and why prevention matters.
-I started a school research project to develop an interactive simulator that could eventually run on mobile devices.
+I started a school project to develop an interactive simulator that could eventually run on mobile devices.
 The challenge was to represent a large, complex natural process with limited computing resources.
+Hope that this can be useful to understand about wildfires.

 ## Installation